gracious-tech/copy.church/src/articles/command-many-overlook/index.md

 const date = new Date(2023, 2-1, 14).toLocaleDateString(undefined, {dateStyle: 'medium'})

 const passage_mat10_7_8 = {
-    net: "As you go, preach this message: ‘The kingdom of heaven is near!’
+    net: "“As you go, preach this message: ‘The kingdom of heaven is near!’
 Heal the sick, raise the dead, cleanse lepers, cast out demons.
-Freely you received, freely give.",
+Freely you received, freely give.”",
-    esv: "And proclaim as you go, saying, ‘The kingdom of heaven is at hand.’
+    esv: "“And proclaim as you go, saying, ‘The kingdom of heaven is at hand.’
 Heal the sick, raise the dead, cleanse lepers, cast out demons.
-You received without paying; give without pay.",
+You received without paying; give without pay.”",
-    niv: "As you go, proclaim this message: ‘The kingdom of heaven has come near.’
+    niv: "“As you go, proclaim this message: ‘The kingdom of heaven has come near.’
 Heal the sick, raise the dead, cleanse those who have leprosy, drive out demons.
-Freely you have received; freely give.",
+Freely you have received; freely give.”",
-    csb: "As you go, proclaim, ‘The kingdom of heaven has come near.’
+    csb: "“As you go, proclaim, ‘The kingdom of heaven has come near.’
 Heal the sick, raise the dead, cleanse those with leprosy, drive out demons.
-Freely you received, freely give.", }
+Freely you received, freely give.”", }
 const passage_1co9_3_7 = {
     net: "This is my defense to those who examine me.
 Do we not have the right to financial support?
 Do we not have the right to the company of a believing wife, like the other apostles and the Lord’s brothers and Cephas?
 Or do only Barnabas and I lack the right not to work?
 Who ever serves in the army at his own expense?
 Who plants a vineyard and does not eat its fruit?
 Who tends a flock and does not consume its milk?",